Joaco-gavernet/joaco-gavernet/README.md

 ### Hi there 👋
 #### This is Joaquin Gavernet from Buenos Aires, Argentina.
-I am a 18 year old boy with hunger of learning.

 ### About me:
-- 🔭 Working on freelancing jobs as a web developer in React.js.
+- 🔭 Working on Criptolab as a full-stack developer.
 - 🌱 Learning Next.js
-- 🤔 Looking for help with job opportunities.
-- 💬 Ask me about HTML, CSS, JavaScript and React.js
+- 💬 Don't hesitate to contact me!
 - 📫 How to reach me:

 Email: joaquingavernet@gmail.com